RandyKLe/YummyNoodleBar/5/README.ftl.md

 For Yummy Noodle Bar to accept the orders that a user is making, it needs to know where to send it.
 Your users will need to give their name and address.

-To do this, you must :-
+To do this, you must:

 * Add a checkout URL - "/checkout"
 * Show an HTML form on GET
 * Process the form information on POST
 * Convert the Basket into an Order and send it to the core.

-You will continue working within the Web domain, first created in step 2.
+You will continue working within the Web domain, first created in [step 2](../2/).

 ### Create the Checkout Controller